Important informations – 2017 GATINEAU LOPPET

 Please note that this information is subject to change

-- Saturday, February 14th: Classic Style day with the 5, 15, 27 et 51 km races and the Chelsea Super Sprint Jeunesse.¬†
+- Saturday, February 18th: Classic Style day with the 5, 15, 27 et 51 km races and Fatbike races

-CHAMPIONCHIP: Skiers MUST wear their Chip on their right ankle.¬†Any skier without their Chip or with the wrong chip will be automatically disqualified given that it will then be impossible to accurately track them on the trail.¬†The Chip must be returned at the finish line or you will be charge $40.
+CHIP: Skiers MUST wear their Chip on their right ankle.
+Any skier without their Chip or with the wrong chip will be automatically disqualified given that it will then be impossible to accurately track them on the trail.

-FEEDING STATIONS: In addition to the one at the finish line, there will be six feeding stations along the course on Saturday and Sunday.¬† Each of them will provide an assortment of food and beverages.
-Energy Drinks is provide by Advanced Fuel¬†and nutrition bars by Xact nutrition.¬†
+FEEDING STATIONS: In addition to the one at the finish line, there will be six feeding stations along the course on Saturday and Sunday.
+Each of them will provide an assortment of food and beverages.
+Nutrition bars are provide by Xact nutrition and energy drinks by Nuun.

-SWIX WAX CLINICS:¬†Swix will present wax clinics on the big stage of the gymnasium Friday February 13th at 6p.m and 7p.m. and Saturday February 14th at 3p.m. ¬†
+SWIX WAX CLINICS: Swix will present wax clinics on the big stage of the gymnasium Friday February 17th at 6p.m and 7p.m. and Saturday February 18th at 3:30p.m.

-RECOGNITION PROGRAM: Skiers who have taken part in 5, 10, 15, 20, 25 and 30 races will receive a pin indicating the number of times they took part in the events.¬† The pins will be available starting on the Friday evening in the Ski Show at the medals table.¬† Skiers must be registered for at least one race in 2013 in order to get a pin.
+RECOGNITION PROGRAM: Skiers who have taken part in 5, 10, 15, 20, 25 and 30 races will receive a pin indicating the number of times they took part in the events.
+The pins will be available starting on the Friday evening in the Ski Show at the medals table.
+Skiers must be registered for at least one race in 2016 in order to get a pin.